Superman Logo

 Superman Logo 1940-1946

 In March 1940, a modified logo appeared: a black triangular shield with a red letter, an inner white outline, and an outer black outline.
-He was used in several Superman # 4 and was featured on the corner cover of Action Comics until 1946.
+It was used in several issues of Superman #4 and graced the corner cover of Action Comics until 1946.

 1941 – 1943